-In planning and conducting our work we had due regard to professional guidance, including the Academies Accounts Direction 2019 to 2020 and the ICAEW Assurance Sourcebook.
+In planning and conducting our work we had due regard to professional guidance, including the Academies Accounts Direction 2020 to 2021 and the ICAEW Assurance Sourcebook.
 The work undertaken to draw our conclusion, includes, but is not limited to:

-- Enquiry of senior management and the Multi Academy Trust's Directors - Inspection and review of the accounting records, meeting minutes, prior year regularity report internal control procedures, management representations and declarations of interest - Observation and re-performance of the financial controls. - Review the results of the Academy's process of independent checking of financial controls, systems, transactions and risks.
+- Enquiry of senior management, the Accounting Officer and the Multi Academy Trust's Directors - Inspection and review of the accounting records, meeting minutes, prior year regularity report internal - Control procedures, management representations and declarations of interest - Observation and re-performance of the financial controls. - Review the results of the Academy's process of independent checking of financial controls, systems, transactions and risks.